Discover the Pros of a Nevada Trust

 Nevada permits electronic wills, NRS 133.085, and electronic trusts, NRS 163.0095.
 The statute refers to the Nevada Uniform Electronic Transactions Act (UETA), which is Chapter 719 of the Nevada statutes.
 For an electronic will to be valid, it must be created and maintained in an electronic record as defined in the UETA, and contain the date and electronic signature of the testator.
 It must also include an authentication of the testator which can be any of the following: a fingerprint, retinal scan, voice recognition, video recording, digitalized signature or facial recognition.
 The statute also requires the electronic signature and seal of a notary, or of two or more attesting witnesses.

 For a variety of reasons, your clients may not want to inform their trust beneficiaries about their trust or their interests in it.
-Nevada statutes provide this flexibility, allowing grantors to wait until their children have graduated from college, for example, before knowing about the trust.
+Nevada statutes provide this flexibility, allowing the trustee to withhold information about the trust from beneficiaries for a period of time directed by the trust instrument.

 Favorable Tax Treatment for Long-Term Trusts

 A client’s ability to contribute assets to a trust that will continue for generation after generation without the imposition of any transfer tax, and potentially no state income tax, is an extraordinary opportunity when compared to the alternative of passing assets outright, from generation to generation, subject to a federal transfer tax at each generation.
-Based on a $12.06 million contribution to a trust, a 5 percent after-tax rate of return on the investment assets, a new generation every 25 years, and a federal estate tax of 40 percent applied at each generational transfer, the GST-exempt trust would have an approximate value of $468 million after only 75 years.
-The same sum of $12.06 million held outside of a trust (and subject to a gift tax or estate tax upon transmittal to each successive generation) would have an approximate value of $101 million.
+Based on a $12.92 million contribution to a trust, a 5% after-tax rate of return on the investment assets, a new generation every 25 years, and a federal estate tax of 40% applied at each generational transfer, the GST-exempt trust would have a value of $501,718,302 million after only 75 years.
+The same sum of $12.92 million held outside of a trust (and subject to a gift tax or estate tax upon transmittal to each successive generation) would have a value of $108,371,153 million.

 Federal estate tax rate: 40%